Rubega-Musilk/pyrrhic/README.md

 For community support, please open a GitHub issue with code samples if you are having any problems.

-[Tawesoft Ltd](https://www.tawesoft.co.uk/) also offer commercial support where we can sign NDAs, implement features, etc.
+[Tawesoft Ltd](https://www.tawesoft.co.uk/) also offer paid commercial support where we can sign NDAs, implement custom features, etc.